 Action on the ground

-We have recently purchased around 100 hectares land to link existing nature reserves with the Ingleborough National Nature Reserve.
+We have recently purchased around 100 hectares of land to link existing nature reserves with the Ingleborough National Nature Reserve.
 Connecting these habitats allows wildlife to move more easily in the landscape, keeping populations healthy and enabling species to thrive.

 We will protect existing areas of exceptional biodiversity such as ancient woodlands, species-rich grasslands and hay meadows.